-A private Canadian foundation that works to alleviate poverty and hunger by supporting organizations that build community self-sufficiency and advance human rights in four countries in Latin America – El Salvador, Guatemala, Honduras, and Nicaragua.
+Kenoli Foundation is a private Canadian foundation that works to alleviate poverty and hunger by supporting organizations that build community self-sufficiency and advance human rights in four countries in Central America – El Salvador, Guatemala, Honduras, and Nicaragua.
 We focus on best practices that have been shown to make a difference in people’s lives and transform communities.

 Prior to the world-wide pandemic of COVID-19, there have been slow, incremental improvements in the lives of the 40 million people living in these four countries.
 The gains have been lost and even reversed with the pandemic.
 According to the UN Economic Commission for Latin America there is a 10% loss in Gross National Product (GDP) which will lead to a 3% – 6.5% increase in the number of people living poverty.
 This means between 1.2 – 2.6 million more people will be living in poverty.